TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 21/Revelation 21.24.md

 ---

-And the nations shall walk amidst the light thereof: and the kings of the earth bring their glory into it.
+The nations will walk in its light.
+The kings of the earth bring the glory and honor of the nations into it.